AfikRubik/odin-recipes/README.md

 # odin-recipes
-This is a recipes website project from The Odin Project
+This is a recipe website project from The Odin Project